Comparing Simulated and Reconstructed Climate Variability over the Past Millennium#

-This Paleobook covers basic examples of how to access, process and visualize CMIP6 and Last Millennium Reanalysis Project.
+This Paleobook covers basic examples of how to access, process and visualize data from the CMIP6 past1000 simulations and the Last Millennium Reanalysis v2.1.

 Motivation#